 PPS members are students at NMSU who are active in their education, in educating others, and caring for their community by participating in many school sponsored activities throughout the academic year.
 Events like United Blood Drive, Toys for Tots, Relay for Life, DEA Drug Take Back, various food drives and flu drives, all give students a chance to tryout their leadership skills and give back to their community.

-The NMSU Pre-Pharmacy Society also has some signature programs that include students serving as chairpersons of a committee, running a program and educating the public on important health issues.
+The NMSU Pre-Pharmacy Society also has two signature programs that include students serving as chairpersons of a committee, running a program and educating the public on important health issues.
 One of those programs is Vial of Life.

 The “Vial of Life” program is designed to provide information to emergency personnel when you can’t speak for yourself.
 Students prepare medicine vials with a blank information sheet that a user would complete with their medical history, and with program decals to attach to their home or car window.
 They are then instructed to keep them on the door of their refrigerator or car glove compartment.
 Small and compact, these vials are labeled as Vials of Life and are recognized nation-wide by EMT’s and medical personnel as medical information that may be useful to help someone in an emergency.
 Students teach the public how to use them and distribute the vials at various health fairs, medical conferences, retirement homes, Farmer’s Markets, blood and flu drives, and other places and events where students would be able to reach a number of people.
 The NMSU Pre-Pharmacy Society believes that this is an important program that could save lives during emergencies.